- Types Of Climbing Shoe Rubber

 Soft Vs Stiff Climbing Shoes

 It is a common misunderstanding that the outsole rubber creates the rigidity of a climbing shoe – this isn’t true!
 Although the outsole rubber does have a role to play, it is predominantly the midsole that has the biggest influence on how flexible a shoe is.
 That said, all rubber compounds come in varying levels of stiffness.
 Both soft and stiff rubber have their benefits and downfalls which ultimately have an impact on your climbing.

 The pros know this, that’s why Adam Ondra climbed Silence (the world’s first 9c) using both the La Sportiva Miura and Solution.
 So, now you know that the rigidity of a shoe is controlled by the thickness of the midsole and the rubber outsole, which type of shoe is right for you?

 Deciding between soft or stiff climbing shoes ultimately comes down to what you are standing on.

 Stiff Climbing Shoes

-Sure, stiff shoes won’t do you any favours on a dynamic bouldering problem but the thicker rubber will inevitably last longer than a wafer thin sole of sticky rubber.
+Sure, stiff shoes won’t do you any favors on a dynamic bouldering problem but the thicker rubber will inevitably last longer than a wafer-thin sole of sticky rubber.